bobfang1992/personal-blog/content/blog/why-golang/index.md

 # No default or optional arguments

 So people start using pointers to represent an optional argument.
-I think I have seen written a number of code that looks like this:
+I think I have seen and even written a number of functions that looks like this:

 ```go
 func doSomething(..., int* mode) {